maxharlow/reconcile/README.md

 * `companyNumber`
 * `companyName`

-Jurisdiction codes should be given in [ISO 3166-2 format] (https://en.wikipedia.org/wiki/ISO_3166-2#Current_codes).
+Jurisdiction codes should be given in [ISO 3166-2 format](https://en.wikipedia.org/wiki/ISO_3166-2#Current_codes).
 Results do not include companies for which no match is found.
 Beware incorrect matches!
 Company names are terrible unique identifiers.

 <hr>